 Many of the gravesites have both Jewish and non-Jewish symbols on them.
 Skulls and crossbones and hourglasses on the tombstones show the marks of Iberian Jews and more assimilated Jews who brought customs of the larger community to the Caribbean Jewish community.

 Another Jewish cemetery built in 1880 has tombstones with more conservative designs, although one can easily detect how artistic designs changed over time.
 In the early days, lower half-circle tombs were built.
-By the 1700s, when the Jews had started becoming more monetarily successful, the tombstones were more elaborate and made from marble or other high-quality material.
+By the 1700s, when the Jews had started becoming more monetarily successful, the tombstones were more elaborate and made from marble or other high-quality materials.